 Ornamental grasses have insect-repelling properties and are an excellent addition to keep pests in your yard at bay.
 There are plenty of different pest-resistant types of flowers that you can plant in your yard like Marigold, which has a scent that naturally repels pesky mosquitoes.

 When you take care of your lawn and flower garden, the last thing you want is for your plants to become riddled with diseases from pests or insects.

 Watering is one of the most critical requirements, along with sunlight, for plants to thrive.
 Grass and flowers need an adequate amount of water to undergo photosynthesis and produce food for themselves.
 Mother nature doesn't usually provide a consistent watering schedule for all plants, so it's essential to keep track of how much hydration your plants are receiving so you can help supplement with manual watering.

 Finding out how much water your plants and lawn need isn't tricky, but it does require a bit of research.
 Depending on the types of flowers and soil you have in your flower bed, you may only need to provide one inch of water every week.
 Most lawns require one to two inches of water weekly.
-Sprinkler systems, significantly when automated, can help make the process of watering your plants more accessible.
+Sprinkler systems can help make the process of watering your plants more accessible.